Harmelodic/harmelodic.github.io/docs/advice-and-research/good-services-and-software.md

 Good in this case means "happily recommendable by me", and I'll be basing my recommendations mostly on the following
 factors:

-- **Fair priced.** Ideally, free to use and supported through donations or other sustainable and reasonable funding mechanism, but could require a small one-off payment or a _fair_ subscription payment.
+- 🪙 **Fair priced.** Ideally, free to use and supported through donations or other sustainable and reasonable funding mechanism, but could require a small one-off payment or a _fair_ subscription payment.
-- **Little-to-no data gathering.** Does not gather data on their users, but may gather anonymous / anonymised data for the developer's use to help inform development decisions.
+- 🔐 **Little-to-no data collection.** Does not gather data on their users (or you can easily turn off all data gathering), but may gather anonymous / anonymised data for the developer's use to help inform development decisions.
-- **Ad-free** - so there is no temptation to gather data, nor is there annoying/dangerous advertisements shown to users.
+- 🔕 **Ad-free** - so there is no temptation to gather data, nor is there annoying/dangerous advertisements shown to users.
-- **Admirably-incentivised.** Is developed by a non-profit / not-for-profit / for-public-good organisation - to ensure that profit is not the goal, but instead the goal is "maintain and improve the software or service".
+- 🏛️ **Properly-incentivised owner.** Is developed by a non-profit / not-for-profit / for-public-good organisation - to
+  ensure that "increase profit" is not the goal, but instead the goal is "maintain and improve the software or service".
-- **Good-enough user experience.** Some websites, services and apps are free and useful, but they're a pain to use, or they just look and feel outdated.
+- 💅 **Decent user experience.** Some websites, services and apps are free and useful, but they're a pain to use, or they just look and feel outdated.
 That makes it hard to recommend for people to use, because people are picky about these things in our modern, convenience-filled world (justifiably or not).
-- **Well-supported or maintained.** The most useful software in the world is great until it breaks, or a user has an issue with it, or
+- 🛠️ **Well-maintained.** The most useful software in the world is great until it breaks, or a user has an issue with it, or a security vulnerability is found and it never gets patched (or it gets patched, but it's never released).
-- **Open source.** - The code that makes the software and service work should be open source (at least the main component).
-This is probably going to exclude a lot of otherwise "good" businesses.
+- 🔍 **Open source.** - The code that makes the software and service work should be open source (at least the main component).
-- **Sustainable.** - Environmentally, Socially and Economically.
+- 🌱 **Sustainable.** - Environmentally, Socially and Economically.
 For example: It can't rely on the constant production of "stuff" or have Generative AI features that the environment, the software/service and organisation/developer can't be contributing to social issues (racism, transphobia etc.), and the continuing funding of the software/service should not require or contribute to endless, unsustainable economic growth.
-- **Respect the user.** - Is having an account really a requirement for using the software / service?
+- 🙇 **Respect the user.** - Is having an account really a requirement for using the software / service?
 Probably not.
 Is being online a requirement?
 Probably not for many features.
 Does the user actually want the newsletter / advertising?
   Probably not.
 Is the documentation and help information easily accessible?
 It should be.
 Do those Generative AI features need to be there?
 No.